Munkoyo

-Munkoyo or ibwatu is a popular drink in rural Zambia.
-It is a mildly fermented drink made from pounded roots mixed with bits of maize.
-The mixture can be drunk immediately after it is made or allowed to ferment for several days.
+Munkoyo or ibwatu is a popular type of beer in rural Zambia.
+It is a mildly fermented drink made from maize porridge and pounded Rhynchosia venulosa (known locally as munkoyo) roots.
+This mixture is then boiled.
+It can then be drunk immediately after it is made or allowed to ferment for several days.
 It is often called "sweet beer" by Zambians.
 It is also found in central African countries like Congo where it is used as a drink in traditional ceremonies as well as an ordinary beverage.